Applications are now being accepted for the 2022 BIPOC Journalism Student Awards until midnight November 20th.

 With support from the B.C.
-Teachers’ Federation, the Foundation will grant up to three awards of $2,000 each to be paid towards tuition at the recipients’ schools.
+Teachers’ Federation, the Foundation will grant up to two awards of $2,000 each to be paid towards tuition at the recipients’ schools.

-- Applicants must be B.C. residents who identify as Indigenous
+- Applicants must be B.C. residents who identify as Black, Indigenous or People of Colour

 - Applicants must be enrolled full-time in the current fall and spring terms in any year at an eligible B.C. post-secondary journalism program